SnapperGPS/snappergps-pcb-2/README.md

 * Weighs 12.7 g or 17.7 g (depending on the version, both including batteries and antenna),

-* Has enough memory to provide 11,000 or 22,000 position fixes (depending on the version),
+* Has enough memory to provide about 11,000 or 22,000 position fixes (depending on the version),

 * Captures fixes in user-defined time intervals or externally triggered,